jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     docker start  -a 2ccb5af5704b
     ```

     This is useful if you are using docker container to run a tool as we are doing in later labs to run the Azure Cli without having to install it on your machine.
-In the case like the cli we would need to also attach be able to run commands so we would include the ```-i``` parameter with running ```docker start```.
+In the case like the cli we would need to be able to run commands so we would include the interactive ```-i``` parameter when running ```docker start```.

 7. We can also re-attach to any running containers.
 Let's re-attach the the running Ubuntu image, add a file, then create a new custom image.
 This will demonstrate how you work with containers and is useful in one off scenarios but not so much in production.
 We will see a better way to modify container contents in a later lab.
 For now this will get you use to working with containers.